 Y-DNA Tests use STR markers (and SNPs): A short tandem repeat (STR or microsatellite) is a pattern of two or more nucleotides that are repeated directly adjacent to each other.
 The repeats can range in length from 2 to 6 base pairs/repeat.
 A short tandem repeat polymorphism occurs when homologous STR loci differ in the number of repeats between individuals.
 By identifying repeats of a specific sequence at specific locations in the genome, it is possible to create a genetic profile of an individual.
 They report your STR marker results as the measured number of repeats for each marker.
 In the example below, the marker DYS393 has 12 repeats.

-Family Tree DNA says: By themselves, Y-chromosome DNA (Y-DNA) short tandem repeat (STR) markers from a Y-DNA test do not have any particular meaning.
+Family Tree DNA says: By themselves, Y-chromosome DNA (Y-DNA) short tandem repeat (STR) markers from a Y-DNA test do not have any particular meaning (note that as of 2014 more than 700,000 of them had been identified (above).
 The value of testing Y-DNA STR markers comes from creating a Y-DNA signature (haplotype) with them and comparing that Y-DNA signature to others in a database.
 They are useful for genetic genealogy because your Y-DNA signature distinguishes your paternal lineage from others.
 They can then be used with Family Tree DNA’s comparative database to discover genealogical connections or historic ancestry.

 DNA testing companies or labs in certain cases use different nomenclatures to designate the same Y-STR allele.
 Thus, a conversion must be applied in these cases to accurately compare Y-STR results obtained from different companies.
 The most common nomenclature is based on guidance provided by NIST for Y-STR markers historically reported differently by various companies.
 The NIST standard is the proposal of ISOGG (International Society of Genetic Genealogy) for genetic genealogy companies.
 DYS454 is the least diverse, and multi-copy marker DYS464 is the most diverse Y-STR marker.
 Genealogical DNA test labs CAN examine up to 442 Y-STRs.